gaib-ai/symbiotic-super-sum/README.md

 1.  **Listens** for `PacketSent` events on the source chain's LayerZero `EndpointV2`.
 2. Upon receiving an event, all nodes will **construct a task** for the Symbiotic relay network.
 3. Each node **requests a proof** (an aggregated BLS signature) from its local `relay-sidecar` network.
-4. The nodes then **race to submit a transaction** to the `SymbioticLzDVN` contract on the destination chain.
-Only the first transaction will succeed; others will fail, which is expected behavior in a decentralized network simulation.
+4. The nodes then **race to submit a verification transaction** to the `SymbioticLzDVN` contract on the destination chain.
+Due to the idempotent design of LayerZero's core contracts, multiple nodes may successfully submit this transaction on-chain.
+However, only the first transaction to be mined will change the packet's state to "verified".
+Subsequent transactions will succeed but have no further effect, consuming gas without altering the state.
+This is expected behavior in a decentralized network.
 5. This action completes the verification, allowing the cross-chain message to be executed by a separate Executor.

 ##### DVN Node Identity and Funding